 - Add the diced potatoes, dill, thyme, basil, paprika, crushed fennel seeds, tomato paste, and capers and stir to combine.
 Pour in the chicken broth and increase the heat to medium-high.
 When the chowder comes to a boil, cover and reduce heat to medium-low, then let simmer for 10-15 minutes or just until the potatoes are softened and tender but not falling apart.

 - Add the cubed cream cheese and stir until it melts into the soup.
-Add the salmon, cream, lemon juice, and hot sauce and allow the chowder to heat just until everything is gently heated through, but don't let the soup come to a boil after adding the cream.
-Once hot all the way through, taste and adjust the seasoning by adding the salt and pepper, as needed, and adding more hot sauce, if you like.
+Add the salmon, cream, lemon juice, and hot sauce.
+Allow the chowder to heat just until everything is gently heated through, but don't let the soup come to a boil after adding the cream.
+Once hot, taste and adjust the seasoning by adding the salt and pepper, as needed, and adding more hot sauce, if you like.
 You may not need any salt, depending on the saltiness of your capers and smoked salmon.

 - Serve, garnished with a sprig of fresh dill for presentation and a loaf of crusty bread!

-The soup can be refrigerated for 2 days and reheated gently on the stove.
+- Storage: This soup can be stored in an airtight container and refrigerated for up to 2 days.
+Reheat gently on the stove.

 More States I Have Visited in my American Eats Series